YOU ARE EXPLORING

 The Pediatric Translational Research Center at IU School of Medicine includes bioinformatics, rooms for patient exams, a wet laboratory for processing of specimens, bio-banking, freezer space and administrative/office space.
 Integration is part of this research center and Pediatric Pulmonology, Allergy and Sleep Medicine have space in this area.
 The center includes advanced diagnostics including genomic and proteomic work, cell phenotyping and mass spectrometry.

 Arnett Allergy and Asthma Clinic

 The Allergy clinic at IU Health Arnett in Lafayette takes a comprehensive, patient-centered approach to asthma and allergies.
 The clinic works with allergy and asthma researchers to develop new methods to improve asthma diagnosis.
-At this site, fellows work with Dr Jay Prochnau, an outstanding clinician and teacher, in seeing adult and pediatric patients in the setting of a multispecialty medical practice.
+At this site, fellows work with Jay Prochnau, MD, an outstanding clinician and teacher, in seeing adult and pediatric patients in the setting of a multi-specialty medical practice.
 All of the procedures done at the Riley campuses are done here as well.
 This setting provides fellows with an excellent opportunity to learn about office and practice management.

 IU Health University Hospital

 IU Health University Hospital in Indianapolis is a tertiary-care referral hospital with nationally and internationally recognized programs in specialized care and is recognized for its clinical excellence and research.
 Physicians, surgeons, nurses and staff care for more than 57,000 patients a year.
-At University and Riley Hospitals, Allergy/Immunology fellows will work with immunologist Dr. Robert Nelson, learning how to diagnose and care for adults and children with immune deficiencies.
-Dr Nelson also guides the Bone Marrow and Stem Cell Transplantation program.
+At University and Riley Hospitals, Allergy/Immunology fellows will work with immunologist Robert Nelson, MD, learning how to diagnose and care for adults and children with immune deficiencies.
+Nelson also guides the Bone Marrow and Stem Cell Transplantation program.